Theldus/AMI_BIOS_CodeInjection/README.md

 you can do.
 The BIOS can (and will) jump in and out of protected-mode one or more times during its entire run.
 So please, make sure your code has been injected into some area that runs as 16-bit code.

+> :warning: **Spoiler Alert:** While it is indeed a good location for injection, the BIOS at this stage has not yet initialized video, keyboard or anything interesting... so it could be a bad location if you want some user interaction.
+We'll look at a better location later.

 ### How to find, then?
 We can divide in two steps: